lingaraja1983/multi_target_virtual_screening/README.md

 #This PERL program (RUN_VS.pl) is developed for virtual screenling: multiple proteins against multiple ligands using autodock_vina in linux

-#Download autodock vina for linux
+#Download autodock vina for linux from https://vina.scripps.edu/downloads/

 #Put all ligands(ligands.pdbqt) in INPUT/LIGANDS directory